btcpayserver/btcpayserver/README.md

 BTCPay Server is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.

 BTCPay is a non-custodial invoicing system which eliminates the involvement of a third-party.
 Payments with BTCPay go directly to your wallet, which increases the privacy and security.
 Your private keys are never uploaded to the server.
-There is no address re-use, since each invoice generates a new address diriving from your xpub key.
+There is no address re-use, since each invoice generates a new address deriving from your xpubkey.

-The software is built in C# language and conforms to the invoice API of BitPay.
+The software is built in C# and conforms to the invoice [API of BitPay](https://bitpay.com/api).
 It allows easy migration of your code base to your own, self-hosted payment processor.

-You can run BTCPay as a self-hosted solution on your own server, or use a third-party host.
+You can run BTCPay as a self-hosted solution on your own server, or use a [third-party host](https://github.com/btcpayserver/btcpayserver-doc/blob/master/Managed.md).

 The self-hosted solution allows you not only to attach an unlimited number of stores and use the Lightning Network but also become the payment processor for others.